Subsurface Scattering

 the soft and smooth appearance as well as the light diffusing through

-an academy award
+an academy award in 2004.

-More recently, I have worked on techniques
+Lately, we have worked on techniques

 for rapid evaluation of the BSSRDF model,

-scattering in multilayered translucent materials
+multilayered translucent materials

 such as human skin.
+Recently, we developed

 A translucent marble bust illuminated from behind